Doorstead

 Should I rent out my Hampton Roads home or sell it?

-Selling converts your appreciation to cash today; renting lets you compound cash flow, appreciation, and rent growth over time.
-Rent growth in Hampton Roads is modest right now (0.1% year over year on a $1,901 median), so the case for renting leans on cash flow and long-term equity rather than rapid rent escalation.
-Your mortgage balance, purchase price, and tax situation will drive the math more than any market-wide median, and Doorstead's rental investment calculator projects cash flow, appreciation, rent growth, and 10-year equity pre- and post-tax so you can model your specific numbers.
+Selling converts your appreciation into cash today; renting lets you stack cash flow, continued appreciation, and rent growth over time.
+Rents in Hampton Roads have grown 2.06% year over year to a median of $1,897, so the income side of the ledger is moving in the right direction, but whether renting pencils out for your specific property depends on your mortgage balance, purchase price, and tax situation far more than market-wide medians.
+Run your numbers through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.

 CA: DRE# 02089344